sherwyn11/Krypto/README.md

 <ul>
   <li> The app generates a key pair(Public Key, Private key) using the elliptic npm package</li>
   <li> The user can then create a transaction to the address(Public Key) of the receiver with the amount of Kryptos to be transferred</li>
+  <li>Each transaction is then hashed using SHA-256 hashing algorithm and then signed using the Private key of the sender</li>
   <li>Once the transaction is made it is added to the Pending Transactions</li>
   <li>Ideally, after this stage the miners will try to mine the pending transactions by solving a complex mathematical problem.
 This is a consensus algorithm called as <b>Proof of Work</b></li>
   <li>Whichever miner solves the problem first will then add the block to the chain and obtain a reward of 100 Kryptos</li>